vcerpasalas/star-wars-api_Project/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to open a pull request.
-However, please note that this is a simple project meant to demonstrate fetching and displaying data from an API, so major changes may not be accepted.